ddhoogduin/webapp-gen-system/README.md

 #### Configure the front-end

-Follow the installation instructions of the wg-front-end.
+Follow the installation instructions of the template.
 When completed, link the front-end to the Directus API endpoint by use of the config script.

 ```
 $ bash template/config/set-wg.sh